anshh-arora/Secure-Learning-Management-System-with-Content-Encryption-and-Student-Performance-Prediction/README.md

 - **Ansh**: Neural Network Model Development
 - **Karan**: PowerBI Dashboard and Data Visualization

+## E-Academy Repositories

+- thearmanqureshi : On this GitHub Account the repositories were created to be deployed on Render
+     - [thearmanqureshi/E-Academy](https://github.com/thearmanqureshi/E-Academy) : Contains the main project
+     - [thearmanqureshi/E-Academy-Proxy](https://github.com/thearmanqureshi/E-Academy-Proxy) : Contains the E-Academy Proxy Webpage
+     - [thearmanqureshi/E-Academy-Model-Host](https://github.com/thearmanqureshi/E-Academy-Model-Host) : Contains the tensorflow-lite model and scaler for the prediction model

+- [anshh-arora/E-Academy](https://github.com/anshh-arora/E-Academy) : On this GitHub Account's Repositorie our team members worked on the E-Acaedmy Project

 ## Contact Information
 For any questions or feedback, feel free to reach out: